Story and Photos by John Sundsmo.

-Valladolid and Casa de los Venados: Our journey from the Caribbean coast west toward Chichen Itza took us through the historic town of Valladolid.
-Building was started by Spanish conquistadors in 1545 on the ruins of the Mayan Cupules’ capital city of Saci, but the local Maya proved difficult to subdue and successful uprisings against the Spanish resulted in their expulsion in 1546, as well as, in 1838 and 1847.
+Valladolid and Casa de Los Venados: Our journey from the Caribbean coast west toward Chichen Itza took us through the historic town of Valladolid.
+The building was started by Spanish conquistadors in 1545 on the ruins of the Mayan Cupules’ capital city of Saci, but the local Maya proved difficult to subdue and successful uprisings against the Spanish resulted in their expulsion in 1546, as well as, in 1838 and 1847.
 The colonial city was eventually established, but again in 1910, one of the first sparks of the Mexican revolution against Spain was ignited by Mayans in Valladolid.
-We learned that the Maya, and their descendants, are a stubborn, proud and independent people.
+We learned that the Maya, and their descendants, are stubborn, proud, and independent people.

 Valladolid is also home to the National Museum of Mexican Sculpture and other museums, making it both geographically and culturally, a center of the Yucatán.

 The Maya believed that Chaac, the god of rain, resided in the underworld waters accessed by cenotes.
-To insure that life giving rains returned each year Chaac was given a new bride as a sacrificial offering.
+To ensure that life-giving rains returned each year Chaac was given a new bride as a sacrificial offering.
 Today, only tourists are ‘sacrificed’, but by immersion only and with easy entrance to, (and egress from), the cool clear waters in the cenote.

-Hacienda Sotuta de Peón: Formerly a wealthy 19th century hacienda with 3000 workers, Hacienda Sotuta de Peón processed 800,000 pounds of agave per month into henequen fiber for hemp (sisal) rope.
+Hacienda Sotuta de Peón: Formerly a wealthy 19th-century hacienda with 3000 workers, Hacienda Sotuta de Peón processed 800,000 pounds of agave per month into henequen fiber for hemp (sisal) rope.
 (The common name “sisal” for the rope was derived from the Spanish colonial Yucatán port of Sisal from which the henequen products were shipped worldwide.)
 Plastics rendered sisal rope obsolete and the hacienda ended production in the 1960s.
-The buildings, equipment and grounds lay abandoned for more than twenty years before a 12-year loving restoration by Don Adolfo Lubke.
-Today the site has museums, cultural tours, sisal rope making demonstrations, a restaurant and hotel.
+The buildings, equipment, and grounds lay abandoned for more than twenty years before a 12-year loving restoration by Don Adolfo Lubke.
+Today the site has museums, cultural tours, sisal rope-making demonstrations, a restaurant, and a hotel.
 To make the sisal rope, agave leaves were mechanically stripped to yield their strong fibers.
-Next, individual sun-dried fibers were twisted together to form thin rope.
-Thin ropes were then twisted together to form bigger and bigger rope.
+Next, individual sun-dried fibers were twisted together to form a thin rope.
+Thin ropes were then twisted together to form a bigger and bigger rope.
 All of the early 1900s equipment is restored and completely functional, as are the elderly experienced hacienda workers.
 However, today the hacienda processes, on average, 8 pounds of agave per month, mostly for use by local artisans.

 IF YOU GO:

-Mayaland Hotel, Lodge and Bungalows: The Mayaland bungalow we stayed in was crafted from local materials with high poles supporting a thatched roof using traditional methods.
-(We didn’t see many of these type of dwellings in the Mayan villages we visited, so it was nice to see that the traditional methods hadn’t completely died out.)
-Hand carved mahogany furniture, doors and molding accents add to the experience with stained-glass windows and local handmade terracotta tiles.
-The three swimming pools, restaurant and lobby bar offered a welcome respite after a day’s exploration at the large Chichen Itza site.
+Mayaland Hotel, Lodge, and Bungalows: The Mayaland bungalow we stayed in was crafted from local materials with high poles supporting a thatched roof using traditional methods.
+(We didn’t see many of these types of dwellings in the Mayan villages we visited, so it was nice to see that the traditional methods hadn’t completely died out.)
+Hand-carved mahogany furniture, doors, and molding accents add to the experience with stained-glass windows and local handmade terracotta tiles.
+The three swimming pools, restaurant, and lobby bar offered a welcome respite after a day’s exploration at the large Chichen Itza site.
 Transport can be arranged by the hotel for the nighttime Noche de Kukulkan (feathered serpent god)” sound and light show.
 (Victory cruise line arranged our dawn private entrance to the archeological site.)

 Campeche: There is a UNESCO video online that highlights the beauty of Campeche.